 According to the American Society of Dermatologic Surgery, following are some of the most common scar treatments:

 - Microneedling uses a roller covered in tiny needles to penetrate the damaged skin to promote the production of new collagen, which can help fill in or raise an indented scar.

 - Microdermabrasion and Chemical Peels remove the scarred skin so that the normal skin underneath can show through.
 This may improve the look of pitted skin but will not completely smooth out the indented areas.

 - Dermal Fillers may contain natural or synthetic ingredients and temporarily fill in pockmarks to make them level with the surrounding skin.

 - Light Therapy or Photo Facials use laser light to diminish the pigment in darkened scars and promote the production of new collagen in deep layers of skin to help smooth out depressions.

 - Laser Treatments utilize light energy to stimulate the healing of damaged skin, including fading discolouration and smoothing uneven areas.

-Leave us a comment to share your experience with covering a chickenpox scar or other indented scars.
+Leave us a comment to share your experience with covering a chicken pox scar or other indented scar.